dancingsam2/TELEGRAM-TOOLS/README.md

 3. Input CONFIRMATION CODE
 4. Next> Click API development tools  Fill the form that comes up
 5. Under "App Configuration" you can see your 'api_id' &amp; 'api_hash' available.

+REQUIREMENTS
+python 3 upward
+pip install telethon
+create a file and use its path in your cmd to run.